Bytewerk/gta2-hackers-remix/src/native/README.md

 * some advanced stuff: rumble support (definatelly planned!), buffer/proxy the current score and maybe some other stats from the `injected` components to the `menu` component
-* (maybe integrate video recording on by calling ffmpeg?)
+* (maybe integrate video recording by calling ffmpeg?)